Flexibility & Structure Can Help Your Consistently Inconsistent Child or Student Survive An Often Inflexible & Unstructured World

 The myth that “ADHD is a myth” is a bald-faced lie!
 Current research and over 100 years of documents support that ADHD is a true struggle faced by millions of children, teens, and adults.
 The good news is that this struggle can be addressed through a multifaceted research-based approach.

 This online electronic book contains up-to-date information and recommendations designed to help you better understand and address your child’s or student’s needs.
 It is designed to be read through chapter by chapter or to be used as a flexible resource: when specific problems arise, you can go to specific chapter and/or posts to consider the information and suggestions outlined in each chapter.

-ADHD is one of the most researched and most misunderstood medical disorders.
-Much of the confusion occurs because the terms “attention deficit” and “hyperactivity” describe only the surface features of this challenge: these difficulties are just the tip of the iceberg: the problems of the child or teen with ADHD are much broader and deeper than this.
-In chapter one, we’ll explore some surprising aspects of these three surface features of the ADHD iceberg.
+Inattention, Hyperactivity, and Impulsivity: Much of the confusion about ADHD occurs because the terms “attention deficit” and “hyperactivity” describe only the surface features of this challenge: these difficulties have been called “the tip of the iceberg”: the challenges faced by the child or teen with ADHD are much broader and deeper than this.
+In chapter one, you can explore some surprising aspects of the surface features of ADHD.

-Once parents better understand the true breadth of their child’s challenges, their next logical question is, “Why does my child have to struggle so?”
-In chapter four, I attempt to help you change your “why’s” into “what’s.”
+Changing Why’s to What’s: Once parents better understand the true depth and breadth of their child’s challenges, their next logical question is, “Why does my child have to struggle so?”
+In chapter four, you learn how to change your “why’s” into “what’s” as you strive to help your child.
 Once you conquer this question, the next one is, “What can we do?”

+Social Thinking: Some children and teens with ADHD struggle with social thinking or the ability to utilize their executive functions in order to make and maintain friendships.
 In chapter fourteen, you will learn how to apply a number of flexibly structured strategies designed to help the child or teen with ADHD be more successful socially on the playground, and in life.

-(c) 2009-2012, flexiture, monte w. davenport, ph.d.
+(c) 2009-2013, flexiture, monte w. davenport, ph.d.